I DO NOT GO TO WORK; YET SOMETHING OR THE OTHER KEEPS ME OCCUPIED!

 Last night, I cooked some dosa & we had with pickles of choice, my mind was fixed at Duranga, going on at Zee5!
 I wish to talk more about it in a public post!

 I am feeling a bit tired at this time, the mother made this hopeless out of me; pampering too much!
 People are doing many things at a time today; earning, gymming, cooking, partying!
-I love only the internet and my couch!
+I enjoy only the internet and my couch!
 But we have to hold ourselves together firm, our feet cannot slip off!
 Untimely deaths hurt me too much!
 Do not stray or let negativity overpower you, my beautiful youth generation!
 What is hurting you, tell me!

 WHAT IS THIS OVEN COOKED NIMKI?